Seanzy/TradeAlerter/README.md

 12/11/20 - beginning to get alerts.
 12/12/20 - Trying to work with async data in python 12/13/20 - Comparing predictions to intraday data

+Next: Print a list of alerted companies
+Next: Perform loop every 20 seconds.
+Next: If there is a new alert that there wasn't before, add an alert for that.
+Will this require a db or data persistence?